 The more problematic and delicate challenge is obtaining such evidence from the third parties, i.e. a 7-11 store security camera or an invoice that is a business record.
 It is far better to obtain the item or items informally at first, without the use of a subpoena, although it may be necessary to use a subpoena later for the same items to satisfy evidentiary requirements concerning authentication and foundation.
 This is required under California Evidence Code § 1401.

 In our experience, having the client request the item is often more effective than having our law office do so.
 When a lawyer requests something, the request is viewed with apprehension and concern that evidence will be used to sue the merchant.
 Likewise, for example, when a security camera film is sought, the merchant may have concerns that if their film is used to prove police brutality, i.e., the police will not provide law enforcement services to the business when needed.
-Moreover, when a lawyer asks for evidence, the third party may ask itself “are we going to have to testify in court?” which right be an interruption business wants to avoid.
+Moreover, when a lawyer asks for evidence, the third party may ask itself “are we going to have to testify in court?” which might be an interruption the business wants to avoid.

 The key, however, in getting relevant and helpful evidence to a defendant is asking for it soon, or at least advising the third party of their duty to preserve such evidence if spoliation or destruction of such evidence is a concern.